 - 7.1 Social media content created, sent and received by council officials (including councillors) acting in their official capacity is a council record and may constitute open access information or be subject to an information access application made under the Government Information (Public Access) Act 2009.
-These records must be managed in accordance with the requirements of the State Records Act 1998 and the Council's approved records management policies and practices. - 7.2 Council officials must not destroy, alter, or remove social media content unless authorised to do so.
-If Council officials need to alter or remove social media content, they must do so in accordance with this policy and consult with the Council's records manager and comply with the requirements of the State Records Act 1998. - 7.3 When/if a Councillor's term of office concludes, the Council's records manager must contact the Councillor to manage/transfer records of social media content created during their term of office and comply with the requirements of the State Records Act 1998. - 7.4 In fulfilling their obligations under clauses 7.1 to 7.3, council officials should refer to any guidance issued by the State Archives and Records Authority of NSW relating to retention requirements for councils' and councillors' social media content.
+These records must be managed in accordance with the requirements of the State Records Act 1998 and the Council's approved records management policies and practices. - 7.2 You must not destroy, alter, or remove social media content unless authorised to do so.
+If you need to alter or remove social media content, you must do so in accordance with this

+- policy, and consult with the Council's records manager and comply with the requirements of the State Records Act 1998. - 7.3 When/if a councillor's term of office concludes, the councillor must contact the Council's records manager to manage/transfer records of social media content created during their term of office and comply with the requirements of the State Records Act 1998. - 7.4 In fulfilling their obligations under clauses 7.1 to 7.3, council officials should refer to any guidance issued by the State Archives and Records Authority of NSW relating to retention requirements for councils' and councillors' social media content.